nameko/nameko-grpc/README.md

 ## Errors

 GRPC errors are raised by the client as instances of the `GrpcError` exception class.
-Similar to the `grpc.RpcError` class defined in the standard Python GRPC client, a `GrpcError` encapsulates the [status code](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md), a `details` string describing the error in more detail, and `debug_error_string`, a stringified traceback of the call stack when the error was raised.
+Similar to the `grpc.RpcError` class defined in the standard Python GRPC client, a `GrpcError` encapsulates the [status code](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md), a `details` string describing the error, and `debug_error_string`, a stringified traceback of the call stack when the error was raised.

 ## Timeouts

-The client and server both support timeouts, and will raise `DEADLINE_EXCEEDED` if an RPC has not completed within the allocated time.
+The client and server both support timeouts, and will raise `DEADLINE_EXCEEDED` if an RPC has not completed within the requested time.
 The clock starts ticking on the client when the request is initiated, and on the server when it is receieved.

 The deadline is calculated as the current time plus the timeout value.

-On the client, the timeout value is specified an in seconds by using the `timeout` keyword argument when invoking a method:
+On the client, the timeout value is specified in seconds by using the `timeout` keyword argument when invoking a method:

 ``` python
 client = Client(...)